-IndiGo appoints Co-founder Rahul Bhatia as Managing Director | Business
+IndiGo appoints co-founder Rahul Bhatia as Managing Director | Business

 - India

-The board of directors, during its meeting on Friday, unanimously approved the appointment of Bhatia as the managing director with immediate effect, subject to the approval of the shareholders, according to a statement.
+InterGlobe Aviation, the parent company of IndiGo, on Friday appointed its co-founder and promoter Rahul Bhatia as Managing Director with immediate effect.
+"The Board of Directors of InterGlobe Aviation Limited (IndiGo), at its meeting today, unanimously approved the appointment of its co-founder and Promoter, Rahul Bhatia, as its Managing Director with immediate effect, subject to the approval of the Members of the Company," IndiGo said in a statement.

-Bhatia said his agenda would be transformational and would focus on expanding the airline’s presence in India and in international markets and building for the long term.
+IndiGo Chairman, Meleveetil Damodaran, said "This will further strengthen the airline in the years ahead.
+He added that Mr. Bhatia would oversee all aspects of the airline, and actively lead the Management team."
+Bhatia established InterGlobe Enterprises in 1989 with its flagship business of Air Transport Management.

-IndiGo Chairman Meleveetil Damodaran said the move will further strengthen the airline in the years ahead.
-Bhatia would oversee all aspects of the airline, and actively lead the management team, he added.
+"With a substantial experience of over three decades in the travel industry, it is under his effective captainship that the InterGlobe Group has diversified its portfolio, which now includes Civil Aviation (IndiGo), Hospitality, Airline Management, Travel Commerce, Advanced Pilot Training, and Aircraft Maintenance Engineering," the company said.
+(ANI)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)